 - On a clean, oiled, and hot grill, grill steaks covered.
 For medium rare, 10-12 minutes total, flipping halfway through.
 For medium, grill 15 minutes, flipping halfway through.
 Remove, place on a board, and let rest 20 minutes, being sure to save the jus.

 - Place a sheet tray in the grill.
 Cut tomatoes in half and oil them.
 Grill on the tray for 3-5 minutes.
 Then sprinkle with garlic powder and smoked paprika.

-- Cut peaches in 1/2 and oil them.
-Grill for about 5 minutes on the grill-grate, flipping halfway (depending on your peach).
+- Cut peaches in half and oil them.
+Grill for about 5 minutes on the grill-grate, flipping halfway (depending on the peach).
 Make sure peach is still firm.

-- Grill green onions for about a minute, pull off when starting to char.
+- Grill green onions for about a minute, pulling off when starting to char.

 - Place the steaks on a platter and surround with tomatoes, peaches and green onions.
 Serve and enjoy.
 Delicious!